-Calla lilies, imported to American from South Africa, are an exotic addition to any garden and are easy to grow in U.S. Department of Agriculture plant hardiness zones 7 through 10.
+Calla lilies, imported to American from South Africa, are an exotic addition to any garden and are easy to grow in USDA plant hardiness zones 7 through 10.
 These old world flowers also make excellent houseplants and bring interest and color to any room.
 In addition to division, one may ask, “Can I grow calla seed pods and, if so, where can I find info on how to grow a calla lily from seed?”
 Keep reading to find out.

 Calla Lily Seed Info